rajaganaa/rajaganaa.github.io/index.md

     <div class="edge-card reveal">
       <div class="edge-label">WHAT MOST CANDIDATES DON'T HAVE</div>
       <h3 class="edge-heading">A filed patent <em>and</em> a live product.</h3>
-      <p class="edge-body">Most M.Tech students build class projects.
+      <p class="edge-body">Most M.Tech graduates build class projects.
 Rajaganapathy filed an Indian patent (App.
-202641043947), submitted an IEEE paper, and deployed a live medical AI product on Azure — in the same academic cycle.</p>
+202641043947), submitted an IEEE paper, and deployed a live medical AI product on Azure — all while graduating with a 9.6 CGPA in May 2026.</p>
     </div>

     <div class="edge-card reveal">